-Whether we are looking for more effective ways to feed starving people in famine-ridden countries or battling obesity and diabetes in developed nations, there are an infinite number of opportunities for people called to nutrition and dietetics to make a difference in the lives of individuals and entire populations.
+Whether you are looking for more effective ways to feed starving people in famine-ridden countries or battling the twin epidemics of obesity and diabetes in developed nations, there are an infinite number of opportunities for you, called to nutrition and dietetics, to make a difference in the lives of individuals and entire populations.

-Samford's nutrition and dietetic program has been preparing students to become competent, entry-level dietitians/nutritionists (RDN) for more than 80 years.
+Samford's nutrition and dietetic program has been preparing students to become competent, entry-level dietitians/nutritionists (RDN) for 100 years.

 Master of Science in Nutrition

 Samford's online Master of Science in nutrition provides advanced training in nutrition and prepares students and dietitians for positions in health care, community, education, research and leadership in nutrition programs.

 Samford's dietetic internship is a post-baccalaureate program which fulfills the requirements to become eligible to take the national Registration Examination for Dietitians offered by the Commission of Dietetic Registration (CDR).